Frequently Asked Questions

 Why does eating certain foods make my mouth itch during pollen season?

-This is called Oral Allergy Syndrome (OAS) or pollen-food syndrome.
-Proteins in certain raw fruits, vegetables, and nuts are similar to pollen proteins.
-Your immune system mistakes them for pollen and triggers a mild allergic reaction.
+This is Oral Allergy Syndrome (OAS), also called pollen-food syndrome.
+Proteins in certain raw fruits, vegetables, and nuts resemble pollen proteins, so your immune system reacts to them too.

 Learn more in our Cross-Reactivity Guide.